 Creating a long-term plan for your property management company has some similar elements to creating any other business plan, but there are also some unique aspects to the real estate management industry.
 To make sure you get started on the right foot, we compiled tips and elements that you will want to include in your plan.

 1. Before You Start Your Property Management Business Plan

 We are going to outline a general property management business plan that will set you on the path to success, but you will need to make some adjustments to customize it to your unique business.
+You’ll also want to make sure it’s simple.
 To make sure you successfully adapt our business plan, you will want to start by thinking about:

 - Your long- and short-term goals.

 - How many properties you want to manage.

 - Whether you want to own properties or just manage them.